Gurudayal19/ev101-scripts/L2 Understading electric vehicless/How do Li-ion batteries in BEVs work.md

 - Avoid heat, which degrades the batteries.

+## Understanding C Rate

 - Electrical current is measured in amperes, or simply amps.
 But the impact of one ampere of current from a small battery cell is quite different from the impact of one ampere of current from a large battery cell.
 Hence a relative measure of electrical current is used to scale the size of a battery cell, and this relative measure is known as the **C rate**.

-     * The C rate of a battery cell is the level of constant current charge or discharge that the cell can sustain for one hour of time.
+     - The C rate of a battery cell is the level of constant current charge or discharge that the cell can sustain for one hour of time.

-     * For example, a cell having a capacity of ` 20 ampere hours (or 20AH)`  should be able to deliver 20 amperes of current for one hour or two amperes of current for 10 hours.
+     - For example, a cell having a capacity of ` 20 ampere hours (or 20AH)`  should be able to deliver 20 amperes of current for one hour or two amperes of current for 10 hours.

        `20 Ampere-Hour` = `20 Amperes` x `1 hour` **or** `2 Amperes` x `10
 hours`